-Gunnar Owen Hirthe
+Gunnar Owen Hirthe</span style>

-titled “Identity in the Clarinet Music of Michael Finnissy and Evan Ziporyn.
-This research aims to bring further understanding to the world of music inspired by cultures other than what we experience in the Western art music tradition and what these intersections mean to these composers, the performer and their audiences.
+titled “Identity in the Clarinet Music of Michael Finnissy and Evan Ziporyn” aims to bring further understanding to the world of music inspired by cultures other than what we experience in the Western art music tradition and what these intersections mean to these composers, the performer(s) and their audiences.
 BGSU’s distinguished doctoral program is focused on the artistic specialization of music from the 20th and 21st centuries from traditional to experimental and avant-garde to electronic.

-He has earned Bachelor’s Degrees in Music Education and Performance from the University of Kentucky with Dr. Scott J. Wright; a Master’s Degree in Music Performance from The Ohio State University with Mr. James M. Pyne; and has a Professional Studies Diploma from the Cleveland Institute of Music where he studied with world-renowned clarinetist and former Principal Clarinetist of the Cleveland Orchestra, Mr. Franklin Cohen.
+He has also earned Bachelor’s Degrees in Music Education and Performance from the University of Kentucky with Dr. Scott J. Wright; a Master’s Degree in Music Performance from The Ohio State University with late Mr. James M. Pyne; and has a Professional Studies Diploma from the Cleveland Institute of Music where he studied with world-renowned clarinetist and former Principal Clarinetist of the Cleveland Orchestra, Mr. Franklin Cohen.